MidziT/Grading-Web-Application-using-Streamlit-python/README.md

 The system uses two methods for capturing an image from the user, it uses file uploader and a web cam.

-This is the graphical user interface shown below
+This is the graphical user interface shown below:

 ![image](https://github.com/MidziT/Grading-Web-Application-using-Streamlit-python/assets/86081631/5e766bca-28ac-4a98-8d2f-8b797dba76be)

+The following diagram shows how the system reponds if a tobacco leaf is uploaded: